Satellite image suggests North Korea has restarted Yongbyon nuclear reactor - U.S. group

 "ANOTHER SLAP IN THE FACE"

-When North Korea announced its aim to revive the reactor, nuclear experts said it would probably take about half a year to get it up and running, if it had not suffered significant damage from neglect.
+Nuclear experts said at the time it would probably take about half a year to get the reactor up and running if it had not suffered significant damage from neglect.

 The Yongbyon reactor has been technically out of operation for years.
-In 2008 the North destroyed its cooling tower as a confidence-building step in six-nation talks, which involved it, South Korea, China, the United States, Japan and Russia.
+In 2008 the North destroyed its cooling tower as a confidence-building step in the six-nation talks.

 "Restarting it is another slap in the face to the international community, indicating that North Korea has no intention whatsoever of abandoning its nuclear weapons," Acton said.

-North Korea said in July it would not give up its nuclear deterrent until Washington ends its "hostile policy" towards it, although it was ready to revive nuclear talks.
+North Korea said in July it would not give up its nuclear deterrent until Washington ends its "hostile policy" towards Pyongyang, although it was ready to revive nuclear talks.

 The country tested a nuclear weapon in February and spent the first three months of 2013 issuing bellicose threats including a warning that it would launch a nuclear attack against the United States and South Korea.